February 9, 2026

 Vancouver International Film Festival

 It's a quiet but deeply absurdist romance about our (very) explicit wants and desires sexually, physically, and emotionally.
 Pillion's bizarrely sweet affection for the kinks and pleasures of its characters does not go unnoticed.
-Imagine the coming-of-age, "first love" tone of a classic Richard Curtis British romantic comedy, but with the graphic strictness of a queer, BDSM sub-dom relationship.
+Imagine the coming-of-age, "first love" tone of a classic Richard Curtis British romantic comedy, but only expressed through the sub-dom strictness of a BDSM gay relationship.

 More | YVArcade / Indiewire / LW Lies / That Shelf